wdi-sf-fall/coffee_lab/readme.md

 # CoffeeScript Exercises

 For this lab we would like you to complete the following exercises in CoffeeScript.
-You can do this in a rails app or in a seperate coffee file
+You can do this in a Rails app or in a seperate coffee file.

 ### reverse()

-Define a function reverse() that computes the reversal of a string.
+Define a function reverse() that reverses a string.
 For example, reverse("building") should return the string "gnidliub".

 ### filterLongWords()

-Write a function filterLongWords() that takes an array of words and an integer i and returns the array of words that are longer than i.
+Write a function filterLongWords() that takes an array of words and an integer i and returns an array of words that are longer than i.

 ### range()